Hakimono Sekizuka designs, crafts, and offers footwear with a distinct perspective rooted in Japanese sensibility.

-Iwakura AA introduces objects and ideas from Japan and abroad through our own perspective.
+Iwakura AA presents carefully selected objects and events from Japan and abroad.

-a former timber warehouse was renovated to create our current footwear shop and gallery.
+Located in a quiet neighborhood of Iwakura, a former timber warehouse has been thoughtfully renovated into our footwear store and gallery.

 Our theme is “Japanese footwear that is not shoes.”

-In a world where many things constantly change,
+In a world where so many things continue to change,

 Repairs & Care